Competitions - why they help your teen build skills - and deadlines for entry

 - 3 min read

 Competitions are a great way to help your teen focus on something that interests them and do something a little different from others.
-There are lots of competitions online: writing fiction, creating fashion, submitting essays, creative, science, cookery as well as many relating to curriculum activities.
-We’ve listed a few below as a starting point, but with a little online research, your teen’s bound to find a competition specific to their personal interests.
+There are lots of competitions online: writing fiction, creating fashion, submitting essays, creative, science and cookery, as well as many relating to curriculum activities.
+We’ve listed a few below as a starting point, but with a little online research your teen’s bound to find a competition specific to their interests.

-Some competitions may require a little effort for entry, others may require a lot.
-Working to a specification, creating something that meets that specification and working to a deadline (in this case, the competition close date) demonstrates terrific transferable skills.
+Some competitions require a little effort to enter, others a lot.
+Working to a specification, creating something that meets it, and working to a deadline (the competition close date) demonstrates terrific transferable skills.

-Entry is great to include on CVs, personal statements or to talk about in interviews.
+Entries are great to include on CVs and personal statements, or to talk about in interviews.
 If they win or are acknowledged as a good entry, it can be a great confidence booster.
-However, win or no win, entering a competition demonstrates initiative, intellectual curiosity, drive, research skills, preparation and organisation.
-These are all desirable skills and should be the primary focus when including them in applications or talking about them in interviews.
+But win or not, entering a competition demonstrates initiative, intellectual curiosity, drive, research skills, preparation and organisation.
+These are all desirable, and should be the primary focus when including them in applications or talking about them in interviews.

 Art

-Royal Academy of Arts – Young Artists summer show – Schools must register for candidates.
-Registration from 05 Jan to 04 Mar 2026.
+Royal Academy of Arts - Young Artists Summer Show - schools must register candidates.
+Registration 5 Jan to 4 Mar 2026.
 Judging in May.
-Exhibition 14 Jul to 30 Aug (age 4-18)
+Exhibition 14 Jul to 30 Aug (age 4-18).

 Gaming